dilysbi/Token-list/README.md

     a.
 Click button (Add Campaign), inside:

-        $ Token Address is address of token.
+        $ Token Address is address of token. -> 0x....
-        $ Total Campaign Amount is total campaignn amount for an campaign
+        $ Total Campaign Amount is total campaignn amount for an campaign -> Number
-        $ Amount Per each claimer is amount for each claim
+        $ Amount Per each claimer is amount for each claim -> Number

     b.
 Click confirm transaction and accept on metamask.